SECURITIES AND EXCHANGE COMMISSION

 2seventy bio is a trademark of 2seventy bio, Inc.

-This release contains “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995.
-These statements include, but are not limited to: statements about our plans, strategies, timelines and expectations with respect to the research, development, manufacture or sale of our product candidates, including the results of ongoing and planned pre-clinical studies and clinical trials; statements about the efficacy and perceived therapeutic benefits of our product candidates and the potential indications, market opportunities and demand therefor; statements about the strategic plans for 2seventy bio and potential corporate development opportunities; and statements about our ability to execute our strategic priorities.
-Any forward-looking statements in this press release are based on management's current expectations and beliefs and are subject to a number of risks, uncertainties and important factors that may cause actual events or results to differ materially from those expressed or implied by any forward-looking statements contained in this press release, including, without limitation; the risk that our plans with respect to the pre-clinical and clinical development and regulatory approval of our product candidates may not be successfully achieved on the planned timeline, or at all.
+This press release contains “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995 regarding, among other things, the research, development, and commercialization of Abecma.
+All statements that are not statements of historical facts are, or may be deemed to be, forward-looking statements.
+Such forward-looking statements are based on historical performance and current expectations and projections about our future financial results, goals, plans and objectives and involve inherent risks, assumptions and uncertainties, including internal or external factors that could delay, divert or change any of them in the next several years, that are difficult to predict, may be beyond our control and could cause our future financial results, goals, plans and objectives to differ materially from those expressed in, or implied by, the statements.
+These statements include, but are not limited to: statements about our plans, timelines and expectations with respect to the development of ide-cel, including the results and expected timing of ongoing and planned clinical trials; statements about the efficacy and perceived therapeutic benefits of ide-cel and the potential indications and market opportunities and demand therefor.
+These risks, assumptions, uncertainties, and other factors include, among others, the possibility that ide-cel will not be successful in earlier lines of therapy, may not be commercially successful, that continued approval of such product candidate for such indication described in this release may be contingent upon verification and description of clinical benefit in confirmatory trials, and that the collaboration with Bristol Myers Squibb may not continue or be successful.
 No forward-looking statement can be guaranteed.
 Forward-looking statements in this press release should be evaluated together with the many risks and uncertainties that affect 2seventy bio’s business, particularly those identified in the risk factors discussion in 2seventy bio’s Annual Report on Form 10-K, as updated by our subsequent Quarterly Reports on Form 10-Q, Current Reports on Form 8-K and other filings with the Securities and Exchange Commission.
 The forward-looking statements included in this document are made only as of the date of this document and except as otherwise required by applicable law, 2seventy bio undertakes no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events, changed circumstances or otherwise.